mdarfler/cs1/modules/03-logic/_posts/2018-03-03-else-elseif-AND-OR.md

   do this;
 }
 ```
+It is good practice to always end with a plain `else` in order to capture any unforeseen cases that might not have been planned for.

 ## Video Explanation.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/r2S7j54I68c?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## `AND` and `OR`
 Let's keep going.
 Let's say we want to create an if statement that will only run if "this" and "that" are true.
 >IF it's cold AND I need to go outside, THEN I should put on a coat.

 What about a conditional statement that would run if either "this" or "that" were true?
 >IF it's snowing OR it's sunny THEN I'm happy